Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 My absolute favorite photo of the day, as we returned to Pier 33 on the ferry.
 I don’t think I could have gotten any luckier with the timing as we crossed paths with the sailboat.

 When I began writing this article my true intent was to answer this question for you- is Alcatraz worth it, and I have certainly taken a roundabout route.
-It is a very popular attraction that draws large crowds, which during the reduced capacity of covid times means reserving weeks in advance.
-During non-covid times the ferry to Alcatraz is often booked to capacity.
+It is a very popular attraction that draws large crowds, which is best reserved well in advance.
 It is also pricey, being one of the most expensive of all National Park Service sites.

 In all honesty, I only felt crowded twice in our visit to Alcatraz.
 The first was in the line waiting to get on the outbound trip.
-During normal times there really is nothing to be done about this.
-During covid times capacity has been reduced, and the waiting process is different, so this may not be the case.
+Taking the first trip of the day alleviates this to a degree.
 The second was inside the prison in the first cell block.
 In this case, it was easy to stand aside, and wait for the group to move on.
 I was not in a hurry.

 As for the price, it is not out of line with many of the other San Francisco attractions, and if you wished you could spend most of the day on the island once you were there.
 There would be Ranger led activities, and the docent led garden tours, to fill the time.
-We did not do all of that, and the total time of our visit to Alcatraz from Pier 33 and back was about 3.5 hours.
+We only followed the handheld guide an explored a bit, and the total time of our visit to Alcatraz from Pier 33 and back was about 3.5 hours.
 When it was completed, both VerNessa and I felt that it was time and money well spent.

 I hope that I have answered all of your questions about Alcatraz.
 How do you get to Alcatraz?
 How do you book the ferry to Alcatraz?
 What is Alcatraz like?
 And most of all, is Alcatraz worth it?
 In my opinion, it is!